arunkumarp1947/litebot-1/README.md

 ## NOTE: Discord.py 1.0.0 has made some major changes that litebot is not compatible with.
 However, it still currently runs on version 0.16.12 with no major issues

 Litebot is a discord bot for simple moderation with the prefix `+`.
 It can delete messages containing banned words, announce when users join or leave the server, report a user to the owner and more.
-More features are coming soon
 ## Invite

 [Invite Litebot Here](https://discordapp.com/oauth2/authorize?client_id=405829095054770187&scope=bot&permissions=11278)

+## Features
+- Join/Leave messages
+- Dm users on joining
+- Kick or ban users
+- Purge messages
+- Report users to server moderators
+- Block messages containing server invites, links and/or swearing
+- Set roles from command

 ## To do
-- ☑ Deletes messages containing any words in words (Different levels of swear blocking)
-- ☑ Join & Leave messages
-- ☑ Kicking & Banning commands
-- ☑ Report command (Set which channel or user the reports go to)
-- ☑ Purge Messages
-- ☑ Help command
-- ☑ Invite blocking
-- ☑ Server specific disabling/enabling commands & channels for join/leave
-- ☑ Support for minimal permissions
-- ☑ Check command to see what commands are enabled
-- ☑ Roles from command
-- ☑ Custom DM to new users
-- ☑ Custom text for join/leave
-- ☑ Convert !check into an embed
 - ☐ Auto-Ban users after set number of warnings
 - ☐ Logging channel